lucasjellema/fontys-2022-microservices-kafka-dapr/lab1-intro-daprio/readme.md

 docker run --name dapr-mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:latest
 ```

-To connect to the MySQL server:
+To connect to the MySQL server from the MySQL client application from inside the container running MySQL:
 ```
 docker exec -it dapr-mysql mysql -uroot -p
 ```